-There were losses before capital contributions of \$8.9 million and \$24.8 million for the years ended June 30, 2020 and 2019, respectively.
-The operating loss for the year ended June 30, 2020 decreased by 35%.
-A signification portion of the Corporation's operating losses were comprised of \$28.6 million of depreciation and amortization expense.
-During the last few years, there were several new capital projects placed into service generating additional depreciation.
+There were losses before capital contributions of \$25.5 million and \$8.9 million for the years ended June 30, 2021 and 2020, respectively.
+The operating loss for the year ended June 30, 2021 increased by 99%.
+A signification portion of the Corporation's operating losses were comprised of \$29.6 million of depreciation and amortization expense.
+During the last few years, there were several new capital projects placed into service generating additional depreciation and amortization.